lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ## Exercise 5: _Basic routing with `<Route>`_

 ### Narrative:
-Once you've created a router, you'll need to create the routes themselves.
-Remember, in React Router everything is a component.
+Once you've created a `Router`, you can start creating different views, or _routes_, for the various URL paths of your application.
+Remember, everything in React Router is a component.
 To add a route to an app, you need to render a `Route` component by nesting it inside a `Router`.

 First, import the `Route` component from the `react-router-dom` package like so:
 ```js